top of page

 A: Dissociation plays a role in appeasement by buffering the conscious understanding of the severity of the situation.
 It allows the individual to function at a basic level without entering a full-on shutdown, thus increasing the chance of survival.

-Q: What are the states involved in Appeasement as a Polyvagal Mixed State?
+Q: What states are involved in Appeasement as a Polyvagal Mixed State?

 A: Appeasement involves multiple states: